Tanimodori/viteburner/docs/guide/faq.md

 Vite and its plugins work at two different modes.
 In `dev` mode, vite will keep the source file structure and transpile them one by one, which is known as the "bundleless" mode.
 In `build` mode, vite will bundle all the files into one file.

-Viteburner works in `dev` mode beacuse:
+Viteburner works in `dev` mode because:

 - We need to keep the source file structure to sync the files to the game.
 So the RAM calculation and `scp` files will be correct.
 There is a way to tell rollup to keep the file structure when bundling but it is more tricky and hacky.
 - Allow us to do HMR and don't need to bundle the files again when we change the files.
 When we run vite in `build` mode with `--watch`, it will bundle the files again when we change the files.
 This is not efficient.